 Grand Canyon is in Arizona, established in 1919, and is made up of 1.2 million acres.
 Considered one of the seven wonders of the natural world, the Grand Canyon has one of the most breath taking views thanks to Mother Nature!
 Did you know you can go into the canyon via mule ride?
 Plan ahead, these tours fill up nearly a year out!
 The Grand Canyon has 3 (!!!)
 Junior Ranger badges you can earn!

-Big Bend is located in Texas, established in 1944, and is made up of 801,163 acres.
-This park gets its name because it is located where the Rio Grande makes a “big bend” southward and then back north again.
+Big Bend is located in Texas, additionally established in 1944, and is made up of 801,163 acres.
+This one of the 62 national parks gets its name because it is located where the Rio Grande makes a “big bend” southward and then back north again.
 This might be one of the more intimidating parks due to it being so far from any major cities or interstates, its armed cacti, venomous snakes and large predators, and jagged terrain.
 They have a PDF option so you can start on Junior Ranger Activities right when you arrive!

-So join me in take the pledge to appreciate, respect, and protect all National Park areas and start planning your next National Park trip today!
+Arkansas national parks also offer this program.
+So join me in take the pledge to appreciate, respect, and protect all 62 National Parks and start planning your next National Park trip today!

 Annalisa is a lover of all things travel and books.
 She is currently on a three year adventure in Germany with her hottie husband and two perfect pups.
 Just have a peak in her purse for recent adventure receipts and her current read.